AdrienGuille/TOM/README.md

 ###Load and prepare a text corpus

-The following code snippet shows how to load a corpus of French documents, lemmatize them and vectorize them using tf-idf with unigrams.
+The following code snippet shows how to load a corpus of French documents and vectorize them using tf-idf with unigrams.

 ```
 corpus = Corpus(source_file_path='input/raw_corpus.csv',